Board of Directors

 (626) 855-0449 (H)

-Sung Kim, a graduate of Seoul National University, is a dedicated professional who has developed creative Standards-based lessons for elementary teachers throughout the Los Angeles area.
-She teaches fifth grade students in the Korean Dual Language Program at Cahuenga Elementary (LAUSD).
-Kim has helped to create numerous power point slide lectures on Korean history and culture for elementary and secondary classes.
-In recent years she has participated in the California Association for Bilingual Education Conferences, a Symposium on Asia at UCLA, and has also worked to establish Korean language classes in public high schools in East Los Angeles.
-She has been an outreach teacher for the Foundation for Korean Language and Culture and was honored for her contribution to the SAT Korean Practice Book Project (2005-2006).
-Kim is currently developing an English Village Project with Kyeonggi Province to bring Los Angeles area teachers to South Korea in the summer of 2007.
+She has also worked to establish Korean language classes in public high schools in East Los Angeles.
+She has been a board member of the Foundation for Korean Language and Culture and was honored for her contribution to the SAT Korean Practice Book Project (2005-2007).
+Kim was involved in developing an English Village Project with Kyeonggi Province to bring Los Angeles area teachers to South Korea in the summer of 2007.
+She is currently working as an instructor in the Teachers College and Korean Heritage Education program facilitated by Korean Education Center, Los Angeles.

 Terrie Lee,